shubham-gangpuri/Android-Interview-Questions/README.md

 5. What is clean architectural?
 How to implement it in your android App?
 6. What are the SOLID principles?
 Give me the examples in your demo project code?
 7. How you can do modularize your android app?
 What are the benefits and drawbacks?
+8. What is the use of mappers in clean architectural?
 ```

 ## 3rd Party Libraries :